 I had expected to hear the views of other Members of the Council; perhaps their silence means consent.
 I do not know, therefore I want to have a test of that in the voting.
 Perhaps I will be alone.
-Before I conclude I would Member for Demerara ask the hon.
-River (Mr. King) whether he can supply me with the figures of the Banks' losses in the rice industry.
-I do not believe that the Banks suffered any Those who borrowed from the Banks lost money.
+Before I conclude I would ask the hon.
+Member for Demerara River (Mr. King) whether he can supply me with the figures of the Banks' losses in the rice industry.
+I do not believe that the Banks suffered any loss.
+Those who borrowed from the Banks lost money.
 The Banks are very clever in their financial affairs, and whenever they advance money they never lose.
 They are not investors themselves.
 They have no shares in the rice industry.
 How can they lose in their investments?
 They lend money and see to it that they secure all the loans they make.
-I am yet to be convinced that they lost money in the rice industry.
-I know that certain big Sandbach.
-Parker firms like Messrs. & Co. and Wieting & Richter did lose money in rice, but to say that Banks lost money is not true.
+I am vet to be convinced that they lost money in the rice industry.
+I know that certain big firms like Messrs.
+Sandbach.
+Parker & Co. and Wieting & Richter did lose money in rice, but to say that the Banks lost money is not true.

 Mr. SEAFORD: I do not think it is right that that statement should go unchallenged.
 The hon.
-Member says it is untrue, and he has just made the statement that he did not know the figures.
+Member savs it is untrue, and he has just made the statement that he did not know the figures.
 On what basis then does he say that the statement is untrue?

-Mr. EDUN: I do not think I need answer that.
+$Mr.\ EDUN\colon I$ do not think I need answer that.